OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/README.md

 ## 1.2 Why is iVSR needed

-- Simple APIs are provided, ensuring that any changes to the OpenVINO API remain hidden.
+- Simple APIs ensure that any changes to the OpenVINO API remain hidden.
-- A patch-based solution is offered to facilitate inference on hardware with limited memory capacity.
-This is particularly useful for super-resolution of high-resolution input videos, such as 4K.
+- A patch-based solution facilitates inference on hardware with limited memory capacity, particularly useful for super-resolution of high-resolution input videos, such as 4K.
 - The iVSR SDK includes features to safeguard AI models created by Intel, which contain Intel IP.
-- The iVSR SDK is versatile and can support a wide range of AI media processing algorithms.
+- The iVSR SDK is versatile and supports a wide range of AI media processing algorithms.
 - For specific algorithms, performance optimization can be executed to better align with customer requirements.

 ## 1.3 iVSR Components